.io: Registration and restrictions

 Domain names in .io are priced higher than those in many other TLDs.
-Registering an available .io-domain currently (as of 16 June 2023) costs US$90 per year.
+Registering an available .io-domain currently (as of 16 June 2023) costs US$36 per year.

 Usage

-The .io domain is used almost exclusively for purposes unrelated to the British Indian Ocean Territory.

 In computer science, "IO" or "I/O" is commonly used as an abbreviation for input/output, which makes the .io domain desirable for services that want to be associated with technology. .io domains are often used for open source projects, application programming interfaces ("APIs"), startup companies, browser games, and other online services.

-The TLD is also used for domain hacks, as the letters "io" are an ending of many English terms.
-For example, Rub.io is a shortened URL that was used for the 2016 U.S. presidential campaign of Marco Rubio.

 One reason given for the TLD's popularity is that it stands out by being shorter than other TLDs.
 Also, the .io TLD is less occupied than other TLDs, so it is more likely that a given term is available there.

-In Esperanto, io as an independent word is the assertive existential indefinite pronoun (English "something").
-As a suffix, -io is used to terminate official names of countries or other kind of lands under which a community of people are grouped.
-The Plena Ilustrita Vortaro de Esperanto includes almost 500 such terms, from Abisenio (Abyssinia, modern-day Ethiopia) to Zambio (Zambia).
-Derived from that, the suffix is also used to designate a community of people whose common interest is indicated by the suffixed root, especially in the term Esperantio, the community of speakers of the language and their culture as a whole, as well as the places and institutions where the language is used.
-As of May 2020, the esperant.io domain name redirects to Libera Folio, an independent generalist online bulletin written in Esperanto.